mkim-MASI/es3890_ACCRE_Huggingface_Tutorial/README.md

 feel free to run all Python code below by submitting ACCRE jobs.
 However, if you have less familiarity (or prefer interactive environments instead like me), all the code below can be run interactively as well.

-If you plan to run the interactive session, I would suggest setting that up now before you do anything else.

 ---

 #### Job Submission